jgawrylkowicz/aac/README.md

 ### UI / UX
 * <del>Flexbox issues in the board and prediction grids.
 The grids should not shrink and grow at that rate.
 Their size should be more predicatble. </del> (Changed to grid 23.05.18 )
-* The behaviour of the prediction row is still not unexpected.
-The buttons will grow parallel to the width of the display which pushes the bottom rows out of bounds.
+* <del>The behaviour of the prediction row is still not unexpected.
+The buttons will grow parallel to the width of the display which pushes the bottom rows out of bounds.  </del> (changed images to position absolute)

 ### Other
 * Implement Text-To-Speech